Connect with others who understand.

 Written by Kelly Crumrin

-Chronic pain is defined in different ways, but most often it is considered to be pain that lasts between three and six months beyond the normal period it usually takes to heal after an injury or illness has been resolved.
-People with chronic pain often experience insomnia, depression, anxiety, and irritability, which in turn can make pain worse.
+The term “chronic pain” is defined in different ways, but most often it is considered to be pain that lasts between three and six months beyond the normal period it usually takes to heal after an injury or illness has been resolved.
+People with chronic pain often experience symptoms such as insomnia, depression, anxiety, and irritability, which in turn can make pain worse.
 There are different types of pain.
 Pain may be diagnosed according to its original cause or as a syndrome — a collection of symptoms that forms a specific pattern.

 What Causes Chronic Pain?